emansih/foboh-backend/README.md

 - Swagger documentation tools

 ## Running the software
-To run this software, make sure you have NodeJS installed.
+To run this software, make sure you have npm installed.

 To run this software locally,